petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 A concrete example: https://github.com/benbjohnson/wtf

 Inside a package separate code into logical concerns.
 If the package deals with multiple types, keep the logic for each type in its own source file.

+Another example of organizing a go project is found in https://github.com/katzien/go-structure-examples.
+The `domain-hex` show-cases a "hexagonal architecture" with the goal of creating loosely coupled application components, allowing parts to be modified locally without spreading across component boundaries, which only "communicate" via interfaces and a core domain model.
+This makes components exchangeable and facilitates test automation. ("clean architecture" is another similar approach, which borrows ideas from the hexagonal architecture).

 ### Package renaming